Create a new Monitor

 The Monitor Wizard is a guided, user-friendly approach to creating and configuring monitors tailored to your observability needs.
 By breaking down the process into simple steps, it ensures consistency and accuracy.

-Section 1: Information
+Section 1: Query

 Select the data source, build the query and define thresholds for the monitor.